Working Days API

 GET Endpoint

-Here are examples of how to call the Working Days API in different programming languages:
+How to call the Working Days API in different programming languages.

 curl -X GET \